curious-33/curious-33/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning React-query, React-hook-form and Nextjs
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about python and reactjs
 - ⚡ Fun fact: I love to watch and play footballÏ